sbhavani/dgx-spark-playbooks/scripts/README_converge_and_mr.md

   - `read_repository` - Clone the repository
   - `write_repository` - Push changes

+#### Optional
+- `MR_REVIEWER_USERNAME` - GitLab username to add as reviewer on created MRs
+  - Example: `margaretz`
+  - The script will look up the user ID and add them as a reviewer
+  - Can add multiple reviewers using `--reviewer` flag multiple times

 #### Used by converge_playbooks.py
 - `GITLAB_ASSET_BASEURL` - Base URL for GitHub assets
 - `GITLAB_REPO_BASEURL` - Base URL for GitHub repository